Kkrommm24/Project_SQLSERVER/README.md

-Deploy database models and base data in server with ``` npm run database ```
+Deploy database models and base data in server with ``` npm run database ``` Default password for every users including admin is "123456".
+You can change it if you want

 (Note that you will need a database called 'qlpk' to use this)